Flexible table lookups

 Keep formulas easier to read when tables change or grow over time.

-Use a custom not-found result instead of showing a raw error when nothing matches.
+Show a clear message instead of a raw error when nothing matches.

 Practical examples